 Your support for Safe Routes to Transit is saving lives.

-For years, crash reports made us think that people who walk to public transit had become the most vulnerable pedestrians in the Atlanta region.
-To find out, we asked the Atlanta Regional Commission to compare crash locations and transit stops.
+People who walk to public transit are among the most vulnerable pedestrians in the Atlanta region.
+In response to our request, the Atlanta Regional Commission compared crash locations and transit stops.

 The findings were alarming.
 Over 20 percent of pedestrian crashes here occurred within 100 feet of a transit station or bus stop.
 And nearly half occurred within 300 feet.

-With your support, we’ve raised awareness of risks facing people who walk to transit.
-We’ve also helped transportation professionals select effective solutions.
+With your support, the Safe Routes to Transit Initiative has raised awareness of risks facing people who walk to transit.
+It’s also helped transportation professionals select effective solutions.

 - Local and state safety plans and design guidelines are incorporating recommendations from the Safe Routes to Transit: Toolkits for Safe Crossings in Metro Atlanta we developed.

-With your support, our Safe Routes to Transit Initiative is helping agencies answer the question: How can this need best be addressed?
+The Safe Routes to Transit Initiative helps agencies answer the question: How can this need best be addressed?